- 1. Create a Negative Keyword List

 Some very important tips to know about negative keywords are:

-While you can add different types of keywords in your negative keyword list (broad match, phrase match, exact match), they don’t work exactly the same as their positive counterparts.
+While you can add different types of keywords to your negative keyword list (broad match, phrase match, exact match), they don’t work the same as their positive counterparts.

-For example, if you exclude the keyword “widgets”, ads will not show for query “blue widgets” but they will show for “red widget”.
+For example, if you exclude the keyword “widgets,” ads will not show for the query “blue widgets,” but they will show for “red widget.”

 The default keyword type for negative keywords is broad match.
 This means that your ads will not show if the search query contains ALL your negative keyword terms, even if they are in a different order.